LeonKohli/snapsource/README.md

 - 🧠 Smart binary file detection to exclude non-text content.
 - 📏 Configurable file size limit to prevent oversized outputs.
 - 🔧 Option to include or exclude project tree structure in the output.
+- 🗜️ Simple code compression option for more compact output.
+- 🧹 Option to remove comments from code.

 ## 🔧 How to Use